krrgit/EntryGameEngine/README.md

 # Entry Game Engine

 A 3D game engine for the 3DS.
 The goal of this project is to simplify 3DS game development while remaining somewhat performant.
-This project follows "The Cherno" game engine series on YouTube while trying to adapt it to the 3DS.
+This project follows "The Cherno" game engine series on YouTube while deviating to adapt it to the 3DS and use 3D.

 ## Status Demo
 // TODO